VictorYang2017/api-development/README.md

 # API Development - Relationships between entities
+This branch leads on from the branch [data-persistence](https://github.com/richjava/api-development/tree/data-persistence).

-To learn more about this project and all its branches, switch to the [master branch](https://github.com/richjava/api-development):
+To learn more about the API Development project and all its branches, switch to the [master branch](https://github.com/richjava/api-development):
 ````
 git checkout master
 ````

 ## Intro to this branch: Relationships between entities
 An example project to demonstrate how to implement relationships between entities in an API using Node.js, Express, MongoDB and Mongoose.